shoodidagen/spsq-craft-modpack/README.md

 ---
 ## ![shoodidagenandspsq.png](https://www.dropbox.com/s/btsbruy1n2wmsiy/shoodidagenandspsq.png?dl=0&raw=1)

-This is a custom modpack and resource repository compiled from .jar files that have passed testing on a linix based forge minecraft server.
-I dont own most of the coding put into these files however needed a repository in order to grab these from the linux server using Git Clone.
-Stong attempts will be made to tag or at least mention the code authors.
+This is a custom modpack and resource repository compiled from .jar files that have passed testing on a Linux based forge Minecraft server.
+I don't own most of the coding put into these files however needed a repository in order to grab these from the Linux server using Git Clone.
+Strong attempts will be made to tag or at least mention the code authors.
 ## V1.0

 ## File list including dependencies